-- Professional judgement is essential to the proper conduct of an audit.
-A23.
+- A23.
+Professional judgement is essential to the proper conduct of an audit.
 This is because interpretation of relevant ethical requirements and the Australian Auditing Standards and the informed decisions required throughout the audit cannot be made without the application of relevant knowledge and experience to the facts and circumstances.
-Professional judgement is necessary in particular regarding decisions about: - Materiality and audit risk. - The nature, timing, and extent of audit procedures used to meet the requirements of the Australian Auditing Standards and gather audit evidence. - Evaluating whether sufficient appropriate audit evidence has been obtained, and whether more needs to be done to achieve the objectives of the Australian Auditing Standards and thereby, the overall objectives of the auditor. - The evaluation of management's judgements in applying the entity's applicable financial reporting framework. - The drawing of conclusions based on the audit evidence obtained, for example, assessing the reasonableness of the estimates made by management in preparing the financial - The distinguishing feature of the professional judgement expected of A24. an auditor is that it is exercised by an auditor whose training, knowledge and experience have assisted in developing the necessary competencies to achieve reasonable judgements.
+Professional judgement is necessary in particular regarding decisions about: - Materiality and audit risk. - The nature, timing, and extent of audit procedures used to meet the requirements of the Australian Auditing Standards and gather audit evidence. - Evaluating whether sufficient appropriate audit evidence has been obtained, and whether more needs to be done to achieve the objectives of the Australian Auditing Standards and thereby, the overall objectives of the auditor. - The evaluation of management's judgements in applying the entity's applicable financial reporting framework. - The drawing of conclusions based on the audit evidence obtained, for example, assessing the reasonableness of the estimates made by management in preparing the financial report.

-See ASA 240 (Revised and Redrafted), paragraph 13; ASA 500 (Revised and Redrafted), and ASA 505 (Revised and Redrafted), External Confirmations.
+See ASA 240, paragraph 13; ASA 500, paragraph 11; and ASA 505 External Confirmations, paragraphs 10-11 and 16